 Some of you have been so kind as to remind me of some of the exceptional experiences shared exactly one year ago when we were in the midst of the Autumn Retreat in the countryside in France.
 That was a remarkable week for a number of reasons.
 One of those is the accomplishment of actual evolution within a real communal harmony, something that I believe is much rarer than we presume.

 I always prepare for these events with different examples or arguments that demonstrate what I consider to be effective communal harmony – a crucial subject or perhaps the crucial subject for human beings.
 I recall the laughter, awe, silent recognition, inspired insight and respect generated from a naturally-existing example of effective communal harmony, so I thought I’d share some of my notes here to remind us and rouse our intuition with these inspiring clues for “how it’s done”…

-Other bees move around the scout, carefully observe the dance from different angles and learn from it.
-The information is integrated into the bees’ specialized spatial memory circuits to allow for new shortcuts to the high quality flower targets.
+Other bees move around the scout, carefully observing the dance from different angles and learning from it.
+The information is integrated into the bees’ specialized spatial memory circuits to allow for new shortcuts to the high-quality flower targets.

 Guard bees allow the workers to re-enter the hive, where they begin to transfer the nectar they have collected to the house bees.
 The nectar is transferred from bee to bee, becoming thicker and more refined in the process.
 This final stage of turning nectar into honey is called “ripening.”